Council does not have the power to remove vehicles that are on private property.

 A Local Laws Officer will investigate and place a sticker on the vehicle requesting the owner to move the vehicle.
-The Officer will follow up after the notice has expired in either seven days or 24 hours if it is placed in a dangerous location.
+The Officer will conduct a follow up inspection after the affixed notice has expired.

 At this time, Council may remove any unregistered or abandoned vehicle left on Council Land.
 Unclaimed vehicles impounded by Council will be sold or destroyed.